 Next, use a utility knife to loosen the top of the sink from the countertop.
 At this point, you should be able to push up from the bottom of the sink to loosen it and lift it out of the counter.
 Use a putty knife and solvent to remove any remaining caulk.
 Your counter should be clean and smooth to ensure a good seal with the new sink.

-3. Installing Your New Sink
+3. New Sink Installation

 While your new sink is still outside of the countertop, attach the bottom clips.
 Make sure that all of the clips are turned inward so that you don’t bend them when you place the sink.
 Now is also a good time to install your new faucet and other accessories like a sprayer.